VILLASframework/documentation/docs/node/hooks/ebm.md

 hide_table_of_contents: true
 ---

-# Energy Based Metric calculation
+# Energy Based Metric Calculation

+The `ebm` hook calculates the energy consumption based on voltage and current samples over time.

 ## Implementation